Ivanovskij/WebCrawler/webcrawler-core/README.md

   - Deep search
   - Terms search sorting by total hints
   - Exports statistics to csv file or to separate csv files

-# Installation
-Add information as soon as possible

 # Development